Country Guides

 Notice periods for indefinite-term contracts are a minimum of 60 days.
 Non-Saudi employees without a specified contract duration are treated as having a one-year contract that renews automatically under the 2025 amendments.

 End-of-service gratuity is a statutory entitlement under Article 84 of the Labour Law.
-The formula is half a month's wage per year for the first five years of service, and one full month's wage per year thereafter, calculated on the employee's basic salary only.
-The most common employer error is including housing or transport allowances in the calculation, which inflates the liability without contractual basis.
+The formula is half a month's wage per year for the first five years of service, and one full month's wage per year thereafter, calculated on the employee's actual wage, which includes basic salary plus fixed allowances such as housing.
+A common and costly employer error is calculating gratuity on basic salary alone, which understates the liability.
 Gratuity accrues from day one of employment.
-Employees must complete at least two years of service to qualify on resignation, and at least one year to qualify on termination.
+On employer-initiated termination, the full accrued award is payable regardless of length of service.
+On resignation, a minimum of two years of service is required to qualify.

 Sick leave entitlement is 30 days on full pay, 60 days at three-quarters pay, and 30 days unpaid per year, subject to medical certification.
 Total sick leave entitlement is 120 days per year.